verdaccio/verdaccio/wiki/dev/README.md

 #### I know or I want to learn Node.js

 Node.js is the base of `verdaccio`, we use libraries as `express`, `commander`, `request` or `async`.
 Verdaccio is basically a Rest API that create a communication with `npm` clients compatible, as `yarn`.

+We have a long [list of plugins](https://github.com/verdaccio/verdaccio/blob/master/wiki/plugins.md) ready to be used and improved but at the same time [you might create your own](plugin.md).

 #### I would prefer work in the User Interface